e-mail address: email@example.com.

 -- you ask the other people involved and I'll make sure the date is

 clear and we'll talk again to confirm it."
-That is NOT a confirmed
+Or, “Might you be available

 We don't consider a show confirmed until we have discussed the full